msieg/deep-music-visualizer/README.md

 ### Duration

-Duration of the video output, in seconds.
+Duration of the video output in seconds.
+It can be useful to generate shorter videos while you are tweaking the other visualizer parameters.
+Once you find your preferred parameters, remove the duration argument and set [use_previous_vectors](#use_previous_vectors) to 1 to generate the same video but for the full duration of the song.

 Default: Full length of the audio